lukaszlach/code-container/README.md

 * automatic installation of editor extensions
 * additional tools like `make`, `strace`, `envsubst` or `tldr`
 * Docker client and docker-compose with bash completion
+* Kubernetes client
+* possibility to run in `pid` and `net` host modes, useful when doing Docker workshops
 * detection of Docker Desktop and setting `localhost` accordingly

 ## Configuration